 - RCYBA has to work through Community Education to reserve gym space along with all other organizations trying to reserve gym space, including the schools.
 After the schools schedule their events, Community Education then opens gym space to other organizations on a "first come first served" basis.

-- As mentioned above the school has first choice of gyms and times.
+- As mentioned above the school district and Community Education has first choice of gyms and times.
 And they do not submit their schedule until after school starts.
 We then have to schedule around any other after school activities.

 - While many school activities are set in advance, those schedules are subject to change.
 Therefore, our schedules change (sometimes the week or even day before).
 Therefore, Community Education will not let us schedule more than 2 weeks out for weekday gym use.
 Because of this we advise you check your practice schedule frequently.